 How We Got Here: "The Rat Race" begins with Joan arriving at the police station alone because Holmes has gone missing and she cannot get a hold of him.
 The episode then tracks back to two days prior and the events that lead to Joan going to the police.

 I Need a Freaking Drink: In "A Landmark Story", after Sherlock has captured this week's murderer and has him tied up in their house to interrogate him about his connection to Moriarty, he asks a frantic Joan if she wants tea.
 She responds with this.
-The teetotaling addict in recovery gives her A Face.
+The teetotaling addict in recovery gives her the face.

-If I Can't Have You: In "Possibility Two" a geneticist is murdered by her fiancÚ in a jealous rage after he suspects that she might be leaving him.
+If I Can't Have You: In "Possibility Two" a geneticist is murdered by her fiancé in a jealous rage after he suspects that she might be leaving him.

-Inspector Lestrade: Well, his name is Gregson this time, but still. note For those unaware of the reason for the pothole: Gregson is the name of a colleague of Lestrade in the original stories - he appears in the first Holmes story, "A Study In Scarlet".
-Lestrade appeared far more often than Gregson in the original works, but both serve identical roles - as is now the case for Elementary and Sherlock.
+His name is Gregson this time, but still.
+(For those unaware of the reason for the pothole: Gregson is the name of a colleague of Lestrade in the original stories — he appears in the first Holmes story, "A Study In Scarlet".
+Lestrade appeared far more often than Gregson in the original works, but both serve identical roles — as is now the case for Elementary and Sherlock.)

 Watson: "Lots of nerve endings there."

 Second, in "Details": Holmes is trying to get Watson to take up self-defense out of concern for her safety.
 He goes about trying to prove the need for this in his own unique way: He beans her in the back of the head with a tennis ball and points out that it "could have been a knife."
 At the end of the episode, Watson retaliates by beaning him in the face with a basketball.

 Watson: "Could have been a knife."